The Banking Regulation Review: Taiwan

 i Control regime

 According to Article 25 of the Banking Act, any entity (together with its related parties and affiliates) holding more than 5 per cent shares of a Taiwanese bank must report to the FSC.
-Also, prior approval of the FSC would be required for acquisition of more than a 10, 25 and 50 per cent share of a Taiwanese bank.
+Also, prior approval of the FSC would be required for acquisition of more than a 10 per cent, 25 per cent or 50 per cent share of a Taiwanese bank.

 The application documents for the approval of acquiring more than 50 per cent shares should include, inter alia, the following information:

 - how the target bank could benefit from the financial ability and business operation of the purchaser;

 - whether there is any reason the bank's responsible persons are unsuitable for the role, such as if they have no capacity or limited capacity, have been found guilty of certain crimes or have been declared bankrupt but have not had rights and privileges reinstated.
 The FSC will scrutinise the responsible persons' capacity, credibility and morality;